qgis/QGIS-Enhancement-Proposals/qep-343-customized-toolbars-and-menus.md

 ## Further Considerations/Improvements

-In a further step, the integration of all processing algorithms to choose from for custom menus or toolbars could be considered.
-Any additional need for customization for browser, dock, status bar or widget elements could also be discussed.
+In a further step, any additional need for customization for browser, dock, status bar or widget elements could also be discussed.